Korijn/wgpu-bin/README.md

 Downloads are available under [releases](https://github.com/Korijn/wgpu-bin/releases).

+Request a build by opening a PR and changing `SRC_TAG`.

 Optimized binaries for [wgpu-native](https://github.com/gfx-rs/wgpu) for use in Python projects.

 That means each release includes binaries for the following platforms: